MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceExclusiveWordInKeywordText

 **Description**
-The *Keyword.Text* element contains a reserved word.
+The keyword text contains a reserved word.

 ***